sv-vv/sugarMill/README.md

 * Add more sample post-install scripts.
 * Investigate using `nusim instance:script:run` to run the PHP post-install scripts.
 * Investigate adding examples that use `https://github.com/sugarcrmlabs/SystemData` to import teams, roles, users, teams membership and roles membership.
+* Create `config_override.php` when it doesn't exist.

 <!-- That's all, folks! -->